Using PowerShell to Test Port Connection Without Telnet

 Testing multiple port connections using PowerShell

 Replace <HostName> with the target hostname or IP address, and <Port1>, <Port2>, <Port3> with the port numbers you wish to test.
-This script loops through each port, testing the connection and displaying the result.
+This script loops through each port, testing the connection and showing you the result.

 Example: